-Building complements the neighbouring structures in the block that share its late 19th century vintage.
+Current photographs of the property at 832 Yonge Street are found on the cover and in Sections 2 and 6 of this report.
+The William Robinson Building is a three-storey commercial building with architectural detailing inspired by the Italianate and Renaissance Revival styles popular for commercial buildings during the late Victorian era.
+With its scale, setback, cladding and decorative detailing, the William Robinson Building complements the neighbouring structures in the block that share its late 19th century vintage.
+Although the building has a flat roofline overlooking Yonge Street, the roof at the rear (west) is sloped with dormers (Image 16).
 The building is clad with brick and trimmed with brick and stone (now painted).
-At the south end of the principal (east) elevation, a brick pier rises to the flat roofline.
-Above the ground (first) floor storefront (which has been altered), the upper two stories are symmetrically arranged into two bays with pairs of flat-headed window openings with brick flat arches and stone keystones.
-The north side wall is shared by the neighbouring building at 832 Yonge Street, which dates to the same era and complements the William Robertson Building in its scale, fenestration and detailing.
+On the principal (east) elevation on Yonge Street, the wall is symmetrically arranged into three bays with a pier at the north edge of the wall and a bracket at the south end.13 Above the first (ground) floor storefronts, which have been altered, the second and third stories each contain a trio of segmental-arched window openings with brick flat arches and stone keystones.
+The south wall is shared by the neighbouring building at 830 Yonge Street, which dates to the same era and complements the William Robinson Building in its scale, fenestration and detailing.